Mint-Gold-Dust/v2-contracts/test/CheckStateChangeAfterSales.md

       );
     });

-    it("Should revert with LessItemsListedThanThePurchaseAmount error if the user tries to buy a MintGoldDustERC1155 that was already sold.", async () => {
+    it("Should revert with LessItemsListedThanTheRequiredAmount error if the user tries to buy a MintGoldDustERC1155 that was already sold.", async () => {
       await mgdSetPrice
         .connect(addr2)
         .purchaseNft(1, amountToList, mintGoldDustERC1155.address, {